 More Info About My Practice

 I have a private practice in New York City.
-I am affiliated with the Psychoanalytic Psychotherapy Study Center and the Westchester Institute for Psychoanalytic Training.
+I am affiliated with the Psychoanalytic Psychotherapy Study Center, Blanton Peale Psychoanalytic Clinic, and the Westchester Institute for Psychoanalytic Training.
 My core training in psychoanalytic psychotherapy is from the Philadelphia School of Psychoanalysis, where I was awarded a certificate for proficiency in psychoanalytic psychotherapy and have continued on to work towards the national title of "Psychoanalyst."
-At the Philadelphia School of Psychoanalysis, I Chair of the Arts and Culture Committee.
-As well, I am Chair of the Analyst's in Training Committee at the National Association for the Advancement of Psychoanalysis and serve as a board member at the American Board for Accreditation of Psychoanalysis.
+I am Chair of the Analyst's in Training Committee at the National Association for the Advancement of Psychoanalysis and serve as a board member at the American Board for Accreditation of Psychoanalysis.
 Additionally, I am a consultant for Dance Magazine's mental health articles.